JDDoesDev/docksal-book/mydocs.md

   * Addons, Addons, Addons
       * Using addons to make your life easier.
 We'll explore some of the available addons, what they do, and how to install them.
 * GOING FURTHER
-  * Customizing Your Environment
-      * When a stack only gets you 90% of the way there, you might need just a little more to get you the rest of the way.
-We'll explore some options for making customizations and tweaking existing services to do what you need them to do.
-  * Creating Your Own Services
-      * Customizing just not doing it for you?
-Let's build a service to help you make sure your environment is exactly what you need it to be.
-  * Adding Docksal to an Existing Project
-      * We'll cover how to take a current Drupal project and wrap it up in a nice, warm Docksal blanket by pulling a codebase, installing a site, and importing a database.
   * Docksal: It's Not Just for Local Anymore
       * Let's explore some other uses for Docksal that aren't your local machine.
 Docksal can be used for CI builds and sandbox environments.
 * Q & A AND TROUBLESHOOTING